Big City Family Fun

 Chess and Checker House

 It is an official Central Park visitor center in the children’s district.
-Though you will still find people playing board games on the table ringing the building.
+However, you will still find people playing board games on the 24 tables ringing the building.

 Visit Conservatory Water during your 4 day NYC itinerary.